Saliency map: Explainable artificial intelligence

-Explainable artificial intelligence in the context of black box machine learning models: Saliency maps are a prominent tool in XAI, providing visual explanations of the decision-making process of machine learning models, particularly deep neural networks.
-These maps highlight the regions in input images, text, or other types of data that are most influential in the model's output, effectively indicating where the model is "looking" when making a prediction.
-By illustrating which parts of the input are deemed important, saliency maps help in understanding the internal workings of otherwise black box models, thereby fostering trust and transparency.
+Saliency maps are a prominent tool in explainable artificial intelligence, providing visual explanations of the decision-making process of machine learning models, particularly deep neural networks.
+These maps highlight the regions in input data that are most influential on the model's output, effectively indicating where the model is "looking" when making a prediction.
 In image classification tasks, for example, saliency maps can identify pixels or regions that contribute most to a specific class decision.
-Developed for convolutional neural network, methods of creating saliency maps range from simply taking the gradient of the class score output to much more complex algorithms, such as integrated gradients, XRAI, Grad-CAM, and SmoothGrad.
+Developed for convolutional neural networks, saliency mapping techniques range from simply taking the gradient of the class score with respect to the input data to more complex algorithms, such as integrated gradients and class activation mapping.
 In transformer architecture, attention mechanisms led to analogous saliency maps, such as attention maps, attention rollouts, and class-discriminative attention maps.

 Saliency as a segmentation problem

 Saliency estimation may be viewed as an instance of image segmentation.
 In computer vision, image segmentation is the process of partitioning a digital image into multiple segments (sets of pixels, also known as superpixels).
 The goal of segmentation is to simplify and/or change the representation of an image into something that is more meaningful and easier to analyze.
 Image segmentation is typically used to locate objects and boundaries (lines, curves, etc.) in images.
 More precisely, image segmentation is the process of assigning a label to every pixel in an image such that pixels with the same label share certain characteristics.